 Test tips from driving instructors in Barnet

 We get that you want the best possible chance of passing your driving test first time.
-So, we’ve talked to our driving instructors in Barnet to get their tips for your big day.
+So, we’ve talked to driving instructors in Barnet to get their tips for your big day.

 1. Watch out for parking!

-Our driving instructors in Barnet have pointed out that there’s only limited parking in both Wood Green and Mill Hill test centres, whereas both Borehamwood and Tottenham request that you don’t park in the allocated bays more than 10 minutes before your test slot.
+Instructors have pointed out that there’s only limited parking in both Wood Green and Mill Hill test centres, whereas both Borehamwood and Tottenham request that you don’t park in the allocated bays more than 10 minutes before your test slot.
 Make sure that you research the parking situation at your test centre so that you know what to expect!

 2. Drive defensively

 London drivers are known for being the most aggressive in the UK, so (sadly!) you can’t expect them all to follow the highway code by the book.
 Make sure that you anticipate bad behaviour from other drivers and adapt your own driving to compensate.